-A: Our team of meteorologists are always trying to keep you ahead of the weather.
-When we see potential weather that could have a significant impact to you and your family we paint the bar red on the 7-Day and give you a "First Alert".
-It's a heads-up.
-It's our way of saying this day could have a big impact on your health, your safety and your plans.
+A: Our team of meteorologists is always trying to keep you ahead of the weather.
+When we see potential weather that could have a significant impact on you and your family we paint the bar red on the 7-Day and give you a “First Alert”.
+It’s a heads-up.
+It’s our way of saying this day could have a big impact on your health, your safety, and your plans.
 When we have a First Alert out we urge you to keep checking back often for updates on a developing weather situation.
-We issue the actual First Alert Weather Day when our confidence of this weather event increases.
+We issue the actual First Alert Weather Day when our confidence in this weather event increases.

 Q: Is a First Alert Weather Day the same as the National Weather Service watch and warning system?